 Candidates must source the minimum number of B Shares for the Category of membership they are applying for from existing B Shareholders in order to satisfy the membership requirements.
 Candidates are invited to enter into bi-lateral discussions with holders of excess B shares set out in the schedule.

 In the event that a Candidate has exhausted all lines of enquiry and cannot acquire B Shares, LME Holdings Limited, in accordance with the B Share Scheme, can issue the requisite number of B Shares to a candidate in order to satisfy this membership requirement.
-Further information can be obtained by contacting the Client Advisory and Membership Services team.
+Further information can be obtained by contacting the Market Access Team.

 The B Share sub-committee last convened on 23 June 2014, and after taking into account all relevant factors, it resolved to set the price at which LME Holdings Limited will issue B Shares (if required) to £72 per B Share.
 This price will be in respect of issues of B Shares made between 24 June 2014 and 19 September 2014.
 For issues after this date, the B Share sub-committee will determine whether to maintain this price or change it.